resbaz/MATLAB-StatisticsToolbox-Notes/randomness_&_simulation.md

 % to the birthday party problem
 ```

 There are lots of ways this could be done, so think about what your code should do before you write it.

-For example, I ran a simulation with two loops to generate this plot:
+SPOILER ALERT: for a hint (and the answer to the birthday party problem), keep reading

 ---

+I ran a simulation with two loops to generate this plot:

 ``` Matlab
 Nppl = 100;